-We account for abandonment and restoration liabilities under Statement of Financial Accounting Standards No. 143, "Accounting for Asset Retirement Obligations," SFAS No. 143, which requires us to record a liability equal to the fair value of the estimated cost to retire an asset.
+We account for abandonment and restoration liabilities under Statement of Financial Accounting Standards No. 143, "Accounting for Asset Retirement Obligations," or SFAS No. 143, which requires us to record a liability equal to the fair value of the estimated cost to retire an asset.
 The asset retirement liability is recorded in the period in which the obligation meets the definition of a liability, which is generally when the asset is placed into service.
-When the liability is accreted to its present value each period, and the capitalized cost is depreciated over the useful life of the related long-lived asset.
+When the liability is initially recorded, we increase the carrying amount of the related long-lived asset by an amount equal to the original liability.
+The liability is accreted to its present value each period, and the capitalized cost is depreciated over the useful life of the related long-lived asset.
 Upon settlement of the liability or the sale of the well, the liability is reversed.
 These liability amounts may change because of changes in asset lives, estimated costs of abandonment or legal or statutory remediation requirements.